Getting Creative with Beeswax Uses

 Beeswax Uses in the Kitchen

-Beeswax is used for many things inside the home.
 Beyond crafting, you can use it in sewing.
 Rubbing a thread across a block of beeswax makes it much easier to thread your needle.

 And, let’s not forget the kitchen.
 Learning How to Make Beeswax Food Wraps enables you to reduce the use of plastic in your home.
 These reusable wraps make great gifts for your environmentally focused friends too!

-Health & Beauty Beeswax Projects
+Health & Beauty Beeswax Recipes

 The natural properties of beeswax make it such a great ingredient for cosmetics and beauty recipes.